Robin (Fire Emblem): Appearances

-Reception
+Critical reception

-Matthew Zawodniak of Nintendo World Report proclaimed Robin to be the best Fire Emblem player avatar in the Fire Emblem series.
-He further stated that "Robin became such a memorable and iconic character to Awakening's story that they would eventually be added to Super Smash Bros. as a playable fighter."
-While Amelia Fruzzetti of Nintendo Wire criticized Corrin's portrayal as an avatar, she drew a favorable comparison to Robin and praised the character for having "a cool and unique design, hypercompetence in gameplay, and a more established presence than either of his/her forebears," she further stated that Robin was a well implemented avatar character."
+Melanie Zawodniak of Nintendo World Report proclaimed Robin to be the best Fire Emblem player avatar in the Fire Emblem series.
+She further stated that "Robin became such a memorable and iconic character to Awakening's story that they would eventually be added to Super Smash Bros. as a playable fighter."
 In North American Fire Emblem character popularity polls running up to the release of Fire Emblem Heroes, the male version of Robin placed eighth while the female version is slightly less popular.
 When a female Robin was announced as an addition to Fire Emblem Warriors, Mike Sounders of Destructoid noted that a male version already exists and that she is a "waste of a slot" in the game if implemented as a standalone character and not just an alternate costume to her male counterpart.

 Robin's presence in the Super Smash Bros'. series has received varied commentary.
 Steven Hansen of Destructoid praised Robin's addition in Super Smash Bros. for Nintendo 3DS and Wii U and called character's element "unique".
 As part of John Adam's research into player perceptions of femininity concerning female Super Smash Bros. characters within the player community, he found the language that was used when discussing the female version of Robin was "less sexualized", but he also noted that multiple people described her as "cute", with one male player felt "like a stronger character in her own right."
 Gavin Jasper of Den of Geek was agreeable to Robin's addition, noting that their abilities as a spellcaster was a point of difference to the excessive number of normal-looking human characters fighting with swords in Smash Bros., or to other Fire Emblem characters with similar abilities in the series.
 Cecilia D'Anastasio from Kotaku concurred that Robin at least has a distinct moveset which revolve around magic tomes.
 Commenting on Robin's 44th-place ranking on a 2018 list of Smash playable characters published by Polygon, Jeremy Parish criticized Robin as just a "big nerd who attacks with books."
 Michael Kelly from Dot Esports described Robin as one of the worst characters to play in Ultimate as of April 2021 due to their underwhelming gameplay attributes, noting that they are one of the least selected characters in competitive-level matches as a result.